Dooboopdee/webcalc/readme.md

 # webcalc
-An online basic calculator built for the web
+A simple calculator built for the web.